fullmetalcat/baraka-candles/README.md

 stock_name - name of the symbol. can be any stock name that was processed by the app.

-chrono_unit_name - name of candle chronoUnit(java class) - is configured in CandleSize.
+chrono_unit_name - name of candle ChronoUnit(java class) - available units are configured in CandleSize.

 size - number of chrono unints in the candle